 We may still need to take a small amount of Calcium supplement.

 But, gone are the days of the big calcium pills.
 Each person should find the right supplement for their individual needs (the big milk drinker may need less than the lactose intolerant person).
-A thoughtful vitamin regimen likely includes other things important for bone density (Vitamin D and magnesium in varied amounts – again depending on your needs).
+A thoughtful custom vitamin regimen or all in one vitamin likely includes other things important for bone density (Vitamin D and magnesium in varied amounts – again depending on your needs).
 This is true for women (and some men) of any age since our bone density peaks at about age 35.
 Prior to this, getting as much dietary calcium as possible is good to build up peak strength.
 Then, as our bone strength declines, appropriate levels of calcium and Vitamin D are equally important.

 |Yogurt, plain, low fat, 8 ounces||415||42|